The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

 Start planning your trip!
 Use my travel planning roadmap with all my resources to book every detail of your trip!

-Kyoto is really amazing if you look past the crowds!
+Kyoto is amazing if you look past the crowds!
 Or, do what I do and follow my tips to avoid the crowds.
 If you’re a foodie, do research beforehand on where to eat.
 There are so many great places, and being prepared will save you so much time.

 This 2-day itinerary to Kyoto will be a great base plan when you have limited time in the city.
 Oh, and did you know you can have your luggage delivered from hotel to hotel?
 Check out travelling hands-free in Kyoto!